Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Approaches for Misinformation Detection in LRLs

 \textbf{Multilingual language models.} Large language models have been extended to multilingual settings.
-Pre-training on a huge corpus across many languages, the multilingual model enables cross-lingual transfer (a model fine-tuned in one language can be applied to others without further training).
-To some extent, this makes the multilingual model a natural choice for dealing with LRLs.~\citet{chalehchaleh2024multilingual} demonstrates the effectiveness of applying the multilingual language model to non-English fake news detection problem.~\citet{kim2023covid,rahman2022fand,ghayoomi2022deep} also apply XLM-RoBERTa~\cite{conneau2019unsupervised} to solve the COVID-19 vaccine misinformation detection (tweets collected from Brazil, Indonesia, and Nigeria), fake news classification problem in Bengli, and COVID‐19 fake news detection in Persian respectively.~\cite{huertas2021countering} presents an approach for detecting misinformation through a semantic-aware multilingual architecture.
-Their experiments offer promise that multilingual models may overcome the language bottleneck.
+Pre-training on a huge corpus across many languages, multilingual models enable cross-lingual transfer (a model fine-tuned in one language can be applied to others without further training).
+To some extent, this makes multilingual models a natural choice for dealing with LRLs.~\citet{chalehchaleh2024multilingual} demonstrates the effectiveness of applying a multilingual language model to non-English fake news detection.~\citet{kim2023covid}, \citet{rahman2022fand}, and \citet{ghayoomi2022deep} also apply XLM-RoBERTa~\cite{conneau2019unsupervised} for COVID-19 vaccine misinformation detection (tweets collected from Brazil, Indonesia, and Nigeria), fake news classification in Bengli, and COVID‐19 fake news detection in Persian.

-\subsubsection{Prompt-based methods}
+\subsubsection{Prompt-Based Methods}

-Research finds that scaling pre-trained models (e.g., scaling model size or data size) often leads to improved model capacity~\cite{zhao2023survey}.
-These large-sized language models display different behaviors, especially in complex tasks.
-For example, GPT-3 can solve few-shot tasks through prompts and training examples.
-This type of method has also been applied to misinformation detection.~\citet{kamruzzaman-etal-2023-banmani} addresses fake news detection and misrepresentation of news in the Bengali.
-They show a fine-tuned version of GPT3~\cite{brown2020language} outperforms prediction results generated by chatGPT in zero-shot settings.~\citet{ernst2024identifying} explores misinformation detection in multilingual settings and how prompt engineering may improve detection accuracy.
-To solve the deception detection problem,~\citet{boumber2024blue} proposes a retrieval augmented generation (RAG) system to generate answers through pre-defined prompts and Mixtral model~\cite{jiang2023mistral7b}.~\citet{anirudh2023multilingual} focuses on fake news detection in Tamil and affirms the adaptability and effectiveness of BERT and GPT-3.5 models in this context.
+Research finds that scaling pre-trained models (e.g., scaling model size or data size) often leads to improved model capabilities~\cite{zhao2023survey}.
+These large language models behave differently from smaller models, particularly on complex tasks; for example, GPT-3 can successfully complete tasks in a few-shot setting by leveraging a small number of examples provided in the prompt.
+This type of method has been applied to misinformation detection.~\citet{kamruzzaman-etal-2023-banmani} addresses fake news detection and misrepresentation of news in Bengali.
+They show a fine-tuned version of GPT-3~\cite{brown2020language} outperforms chatGPT in zero-shot settings.

-\subsubsection{Hybrid methods}
+\subsubsection{Hybrid Methods}